 There is a lot of confusion about forgiveness, so let me start by defining the term.
 “Forgiveness is a conscious, deliberate decision to release feelings of resentment or vengeance toward a person or group that has harmed you, regardless of whether they actually deserve your forgiveness.” – Original source unknown

-Unfortunately, many people are walking around with all of their resentments stowed away in a figurative backpack that they carry around everywhere they go.
+Unfortunately, most people are walking around with all of their resentments stowed away in a figurative backpack that they carry everywhere they go.
 It weighs so much that they’re like a turtle with a shell that’s ten times too big.
 Eventually they end up stuck on their back with arms and legs helplessly flailing around.
-Once completely incapacitated and suffering to a point that is no longer manageable, they are forced to do something about it.
+Once completely incapacitated and suffering to a point that is no longer manageable, they are forced to do something about it, but by this time they’re already mentally, emotionally, and physically exhausted.
+They feel helpless and hopeless.
 Others are more like pressure cookers.
 They continuously stew in old hurts and resentments from the past until an explosion occurs.
-After the eruption they may feel better for a while, but it never lasts.
-The cycle starts over and before long the pressure has built up again, just waiting for another opportunity to explode.
-But here’s the thing… in time, these “unforgivens” take on a life of their own.
-These resentments lead to blame, criticism, defensiveness and full blown communication breakdowns.
-Simply put, the end result is disconnection.
-And of course, the solution is genuine forgiveness.
+After the eruption they may feel better for a while, but their relief never lasts.
+The cycle starts over and before long the pressure builds up again, just waiting for another opportunity to explode.
+But here’s the thing… in time, these “unforgivens” take on a life of their own and lead to blame, criticism, defensiveness and full blown communication and relationship breakdowns.

-At some point in your life, you’ve likely told someone that you forgave them and meant it, but then your resentment returned and the feeling of forgiveness went away.
+At some point in your relationship, you’ve likely told your partner that you forgave them and meant it, but then your resentment returned and the feeling of forgiveness went away.
 This is normal.
 But, if you want to achieve lasting forgiveness, you must make a solid decision to forgive, and that decision cannot fluctuate.

 Step 2: Get clarity